ShowiBin/LDNLM/README.md

 - Run the main.py with the checkpoint file LDNLM_best.pt.

 ## Authors & Contacts
-All code was written by [Xiao Siyao](https://github.com/ShowiBin) key by key, maybe not easy to read.
+All code was written by [Xiao Siyao](https://github.com/ShowiBin) key by key , maybe not easy to read :sweat_smile:.
 If you have any questions, please feel free to contact me via email: